 Many users take advantage of SuperSU, a popular tool for managing rooted devices.
 Among its many features is the ability to unroot your device.

 The process is as simple as they get.
 Just open the SuperSU app and head over to the Settings tab.
-Scroll down and select “Full Unroot”.
-Follow instructions and let the phone do its thing.
-After it takes care of business, just restart the phone and you will be back to normal.
+Scroll down and select Full Unroot.
+Hit Continue to confirm the action.
+After it takes care of business, restart the phone, and you will return to normal.

 Unroot by using an app

 Are you not using SuperSU?
 There’s a slight chance you might still be able to unroot your phone by taking advantage of a simple app.
 The only caveat is that these applications don’t seem to work well with every smartphone out there.
 It’s a hit-or-miss situation.

 A popular option is Simply Unroot, which can quickly eliminate root privileges in Android devices.
 This is a bit of a gamble, as it costs ~$2.50 to unroot devices, but that might be worth it if you don’t want to play around with your phone too much.